j00ml4/joomla-svn-clone/testing/branches/2007-12-17/unittest/README.txt

 How does it work?
 =================
 For it's basic usage, simply place the unpacked './unittest' folder into the root of the Joomla! installation you wish to test.
-From your browser go to http://your.joomla.dlt/unittest/.
+From your browser go to http://your.joomla.tld/unittest/.
 You will be presented with a list of tests that can be run.
 The list is hierarchy based therefore if you click on the 'libraries' link all tests located in the 'libraries' folder will be run (Note: with a full set of tests this could take some time).
 To run a subset of the available tests click on the appropriate subfolder or file name.
 All tests may also run via the command-line, see 'Command-line Use' below.

 Test Configuration
 ==================
 The Joomla!
 Framework provides access to a variety of resources such as database tables, FTP files, LDAP directories, or RSS feeds.
-As a procaution, several Testcases have been disabled via the default configuration file if they require some additional configuration, user credentials, or data in order to perform as intended.
+As a procaution, several test cases have been disabled via the default configuration file if they require some additional configuration, user credentials, or data in order to perform as intended.
 If your environment is technically capable to run these Tests, i.e. access to a FTP server, you need to enable them explicitly.

 First of all you need to copy(!)
 	`TestConfiguration-dist.php`
-as
+to
 	`TestConfiguration.php`

 DO NOT modify the distribution file TestConfiguration-dist.php!
 All your personal and local environment settings belong *exclusively* to the copy you've created.

 	NOTE for Testcase developers:
 	`TestConfiguration-dist.php` is under version control whereas
 	`TestConfiguration.php` is explicitely 'ignored' and will NOT be committed by your SVN client if you happen to make changes to the UnitTest Framework.